5.1 Relationship Management and Stakeholder Trust

 - Follow up in a timely, documented, and respectful way.

-Relationship management is also tested through judgment.
 If several answers seem positive, prefer the one that builds trust through process.
-A response that meets privately, listens, asks questions, and explains next steps is often stronger than one that makes an immediate decision.
-The SHRM-CP lens is operational and professional, so the best answer is practical, fair, and executable.
+A response that meets privately, listens, asks questions, and explains next steps is usually stronger than one that makes an immediate decision.
+Ethical Practice and DEI (Leadership Cluster competencies) thread through here: HR earns trust by being even-handed, protecting confidentiality, and ensuring every stakeholder gets the same fair access to the process.
+The SHRM-CP lens is operational and professional, so the best answer is practical, fair, and executable — never theatrical, and never a guarantee made before the facts are in.

 An employee tells HR about a conflict with a supervisor and asks HR to promise that no one else will be told.
 What is the best initial response?